forta-network/starter-kits/malicious-account-funding-py/README.md

 ## Description

-This agent reports when an account is funded by a known malicious account (sourced from luabase tags)
+This agent reports when an account is funded by a known malicious account (sourced from label API)

 ## Supported Chains

-- Ethereum, Polygon (limited to the tags available on luabase)
+- Ethereum, Polygon, Fantom (limited to the tags availability)

 ## Alerts